MaryannGitonga/Simple-Text-Editor/README.md

 A simple Java Text Editor made using Java Swing.

 ## Motivation
-To make a text editor that implements data structures (sepcifically stacks and linked lists) and so for starters, I thought of building something similar but simpler to get a gist of the general functionalities.
-And also for fun:)
+To make a simple text editor in Java using the Reader and Writer classes (File and Buffered) to perform the basic functions of a text editor.

 ## Functionalities
 + Can open a file using FileReader and BufferedReader classes